MacKeeper review: We’ve tested it for you

 Find & Fix: A guided cleanup

-Just as I tried to run my first scan, I was asked to give MacKeeper Full Disk Access in Preferences.
+Just as I tried to run my first scan, I was asked to give MacKeeper Full Disk Access in System Settings.
 This resulted in a few extra clicks, and I couldn’t go further without restarting the app — a rather cumbersome experience.

-The scanning process took about 10 minutes on my 250 GB MacBook Pro 2019.
-The app found 3.3 GB of junk files I could delete.
-Interestingly, MacKeeper’s alternative, CleanMyMac X found 5.3 GB.
+The scanning process took about 10 minutes on my 512 GB MacBook Pro 2021.
+The app found 577 MB of junk files I could delete.
+Interestingly, MacKeeper’s alternative, CleanMyMac X, found almost 5 GB of system junk.

-MacKeeper also detected 13 adware threats — mainly other Mac cleaning tools it deemed potentially unwanted.
+MacKeeper also detected two adware threats, although only one of them was displayed — another Mac cleaning tool it deemed potentially unwanted.

-Bear in mind that MacKeeper is a paid application and in order to remove any items you’ll have to pass through a pay wall.
+Bear in mind that MacKeeper is a paid application, so in order to remove any items, you’ll have to pass through a paywall.
 Still, there were a couple of free tools that I was able to use in the trial version.
-One of those is Memory Cleaner, which belongs to the next group of utilities called Performance.
+One of those is Safe Cleanup, which belongs to the next group of utilities called Cleaning.

 MacKeeper review: Performance tools

 MacKeeper sports a RAM cleaner tool that shows occupied memory in real time.
-By pressing “Clean memory” you flush the occupied memory slots, releasing some fresh memory.
+By pressing “Memory Cleaner,” you flush the occupied memory slots, releasing some fresh memory.
 This, in theory, should unfreeze some memory-demanding program that has hung up.
+However, to use it, you’ll have to create an account and buy a subscription.

-Within the same group of tools you’ll notice the Update Tracker, which I found to be a bit out of place here, since it doesn’t directly affect Mac performance.
-With this tool you can update many apps at once, given you bought the paid plan.
+Within the same group of tools, you’ll notice the Update Tracker, which I found to be a bit out of place here since it doesn’t directly affect Mac performance.
+With this tool, you can update many apps at once, given that you bought the paid plan.

 MacKeeper takes Mac security seriously, which becomes obvious if you look at the sheer number of its security features.
-Here you have an Antivirus, an adware cleaner, and ad blocker.
-You can even check your email account for potential data leakage.
-For example, according to MacKeeper, my email has been leaked 19 times.
+Here, you have an Antivirus and an Adware Cleaner.
+You can even check your email account for potential data leakage in the Privacy section (ID Theft Guard).
+For example, according to MacKeeper, my email has been leaked 40 times.
 Wow, that’s impressive!
-Immediately after I submitted by email for check, I received a foggy email about “Protecting my password” with MacKeeper.
-At that point I decided to stop experimenting with that feature.
+Immediately after I submitted by email for the check, I received a foggy email about “Protecting my password” with MacKeeper.
+At that point, I decided to stop experimenting with that feature.

 Is MacKeeper safe?